Duke Energy History

 Duke Sample Bill

-- A: This is the mail-in payment stub.
+- his is the mail-in payment stub.
 It displays important account payment information such as your 11-digit account number, the due date of the bill, the amount due, the address for the service, and where to mail your payment.

-- C: This natural gas service information features the meter-read date, number of days in the billing period, and the previous and present meter readngs.
+- his natural gas service information features the meter-read date, number of days in the billing period, and the previous and present meter readngs.

-- D: This shows your usage (at top) of natural gas in ccf and your electricity usage (below) in kWh.
+- his shows your usage (at top) of natural gas in ccf and your electricity usage (below) in kWh.

-- E: Here you'll find a break down of your natural gas charges showing your Duke Energy delivery charges and your supply usage charges from your natural gas supplier.
+- ere you'll find a break down of your natural gas charges showing your Duke Energy delivery charges and your supply usage charges from your natural gas supplier.

-- H: This summarizes your current billing amounts for the the amount due, date due, and the amount due with the late fee after the due date.
+- his summarizes your current billing amounts for the the amount due, date due, and the amount due with the late fee after the due date.

-- I: On the second page, this section shows the name of the account, the service address, and the account number.
+- n the second page, this section shows the name of the account, the service address, and the account number.

 Duke Coupons, Energy Promotions, Discounts, Rebates and Promo Codes